 Titles and Names.
 The title of a published work should be given in the original language upon first reference in your article, followed by a parenthetical English translation, either a previously published one—for example, Jiu guo (1992; Eng.
 The Republic of Wine, 2000)—or your own transliteration in sentence-style caps: for example, No sé por qué (2011; I don’t know why).
 Subsequent references should be either all in the original or all in the English version.
 Original titles from languages not using the Roman alphabet (Russian, Greek, Arabic, etc.) should be rendered in a standard transliteration.
 For more details, see CMS, chapters 8 and 11.

 Quotations.
 Short quotations should be worked into the body of the text; quotations of four lines or more may be set off as extracts.
 Do not use MLA-style parenthetical page citations in running text; they may be used with extracts, however, or placed in an endnote if they accompany a substantive note.
 A moderate number of citations from foreign languages may be used, particularly when the illustration involves a linguistic or stylistic point.
 For long and/or difficult passages in these languages, however, please provide an English version only, either your own or a published one.
 When in doubt, follow the guidelines set forth in CMS, chapter 11.

 Notes and Bibliographies.
-Notes should be kept to a bare minimum, particularly avoiding long, digressive comments, the use of ibid., notes citing only a page number, etc. For an excellent discussion on shortening the length and number of citations, see CMS 14.24-28.
-Essential publishing data, for example, can sometimes be incorporated into the text parenthetically at a book’s first mention and omitted thereafter.
+Notes should be kept to a bare minimum, particularly avoiding long, digressive comments, the use of ibid., notes citing only a page number, etc. For an excellent discussion on shortening the length and number of citations, see CMS 14.29-36.
 Footnotes will be converted to endnotes in the published version of your article.
-Lists of works cited; if a book title is mentioned in the text, follow the convention listed in the “Titles and Names” section, above.
+Do not include a list of works cited; if a book title is mentioned in the text, follow the convention listed in the “Titles and Names” section, above.
 If an article or chapter can be found online, include the URL in a note, which we’ll hyperlink in the digital version of your piece.